winci-ai/INTL/README.md

 ### Evaluation on small and medium size datasets.
 The datasets include CIFAR-10, CIFAR-100 and ImageNet-100.

-The unsupervised pretraining scripts for small and medium datasets are shown in `scripts/base.sh`

-The results are shown in the following table:
+The results and unsupervised pretraining scripts are shown in the following table:

 <table>
   <tr>